Shangyou shi Vd Rex9 Ai B Oc unsplash

 How to Choose a Small Restaurant Idea, Theme or Concept

 Thinking of starting your own small restaurant?
 Now’s the time to do it.
-After a tough hit from COVID-19, restaurants are rebounding, and the foodservice industry is expected to reach $898B in sales in 2022.
+The foodservice and restaurant industry was expected to reach over $1 trillion in sales last year in 2024.

-Whether you’re offering a highly-specialized menu or providing a cost-effective food option for your neighborhood, pinning down the concepts and themes you’d like to move forward with is key.
+Whether you’re offering a highly-specialized menu or providing a cost-effective food option for your neighborhood, pinning down the restaurant themes you’d like to move forward with is key.

-Here’s a list of restaurant ideas to get your gears turning.
+Here’s a list of successful restaurant ideas to get your gears turning.

 RESOURCE